Fresh Market Tomatoes

 - Water plants an hour or so before transplanting.

 - Protect plants from direct sun and wind exposure before setting.

 - Water plants in with a starter solution.
 Use a high-phosphate water-soluble fertilizer such as 9-45-15 at a rate of 3 pounds per 50 gallons of water.
 Apply about a half pint of solution per plant.

 - If a mechanical transplanter is used, check to make sure the soil is firm around the plant's roots and the plant is set at the proper depth.

 Plant training and pruning

-Fresh market tomatoes usually are trained to one of two systems: the wood or steel stake or the wire string trellis.
-For staking, 1-1/2 inch square or 1 x 2-inch wood stakes, or 3/8 to 1/2-inch steel stakes that are 6 feet long are most commonly used.
-Drive the stake about 10 inches into the ground.
-Stakes should be about 4 inches to the side of the plant but still in the row.
-Stake plants within two or three weeks after transplanting.
+Stake system.
+For the stake system, use 1-1⁄2-inch square or 1-by-2-inch wood stakes or 3⁄8- to 1⁄2-inch steel stakes that are about 6 feet long.
+Drive the stakes about 10 inches into the ground.
+Each stake should be about 4 inches to the side of a plant but still in the row.
+Stake plants within two or three weeks of transplanting.